WSJU-TV: History

-WSJU aired infomercials 15 hours a day (midnight to 3:00 pm).
+WSJU aired infomercials 15 hours a day (midnight to 3 p.m.).

+WSJU-TV ended regular programming on its analog signal, over UHF channel 30, on June 12, 2009, the official date when full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 31.
+As part of the SAFER Act, WSJU-TV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 In August 2009, the station opened a digital subchannel dedicated to music videos.
 This subchannel made its formal debut in September 2009 as PlayTV.
 Like competing music video channels TCV and VideoMax, PlayTV allowed viewers to send text messages to friends, which were displayed on air.
 PlayTV differentiated itself though, in that they assigned numeric codes to each music video, and viewers could send a text message to the station using those codes to request a particular video.

 In October 2009, WSJU opened a third subchannel airing programming from the Dominican Republic.

 WSJU-TV became the dominant television station for young adults by airing music videos in partnership with major record companies.
 In 2010, WSJU-TV introduced new television stations that proved to have significant value to TV viewers.

 WSJU-TV also developed new media platforms (known as AiLive Network) to complement its electronic media offering, adding iPhone, Android, Internet, Games and many more digital platforms that received WSJU's host of stations regardless of viewers' locations.
 AiLive also allowed viewers to send text messages to friends, which were displayed on air.

 WSJU-TV reached 80 percent of the 1,000,000 households directly over-the-air and 100% of the territory via the three major cable providers.

 In April 2017, WSJU-TV announced that it would shut down in the next few months, after the Federal Communications Commission (FCC)'s incentive auction, without any channel sharing agreement.
 The station successfully sold its spectrum for $5,202,091.

 Due to the passage of Hurricane Irma across Puerto Rico, WSJU-TV ceased broadcasting on September 5, 2017, ending nearly 34 years of operation.
 Its license was canceled by the FCC on June 26, 2018.

 On June 27, 2019, WSJU-TV's intellectual unit was moved to WSJU-LP in Ceiba, which is now branded as Fresh 99.9 TV, for its music video programming, and W08EI-D, which broadcast TeleMaxx on channel 39.1 until November 1, 2020.

-Digital channels
+Subchannels

-The station's digital signal was multiplexed:
+The station's signal was multiplexed: